mayrajeo/maskrcnn-deadwood/README.md

 ### Detection results

-The results are interpreted in two levels: patch level and virtual plot level.
+The results were interpreted in two levels: patch level and virtual plot level.
 Patch level (512x512 pixel images) are show in [4_patch_level_results](notebooks/4_patch_level_results.ipynb), and virtual plot level results with and without post-processing are show in [5_virtual_plot_level_results](notebooks/5_virtual_plot_level_results.ipynb).

 ### Evaluation with plot-level metrics

-In addition to object detection metrics, the results are also compared based on forest charasteristics, such as estimated total volume of fallen deadwood, the distributions for length and dbh estimations and such.
+In addition to object detection metrics, the results were also compared based on forest charasteristics, such as estimated total volume of fallen deadwood, the distributions for length and DBH estimations and such.
 These are shown in [6_result_comparison_with_field_data](notebooks/6_result_comparison_with_field_data.ipynb).

+### Deriving stand-level characteristics

+Finally, we used our models to derive stand-level characteristics for deadwood: number of deadwood per hectare, number of standing deadwood per hectare, number of fallen deadwood per hectare and estimated volume of fallen deadwood per hectare, as show in [7_deriving_standwise_metrics_for_evo](notebooks/7_deriving_standwise_metrics_for_evo.ipynb).

 ## Authors